 Like in the case of the fixed-price outsourcing model, it would be a mistake to speak about the advantages and disadvantages of the dedicated development team.
 It fits some business cases and doesn’t fit others.
 Here are some key points worth mentioning about this IT outsourcing model:

 - Dedicated resources can start with only one person and should not necessarily be a developer.
 This might be a QA, designer, business analyst, etc.

-- Scalability and flexibility are what make the dedicated teams perfect choice when the scope of work is hard to estimate.
+- Scalability and flexibility are what make dedicated teams the perfect choice when the scope of work is hard to estimate.
 If you deal with the internal staff, it is always hard to fire someone because you don’t need those resources anymore.
 Moreover, this can cause significant expenses.
-With this outsourcing contract type, you can decrease the size of the team and don’t afraid of any reputation loses, dismissal wages, etc. Once you will feel that there is not enough technical staff for the project – you can easily extend the team again.
+With this outsourcing contract type, you can decrease the size of the team and don’t afraid of any reputation loss, dismissal wages, etc. Once you feel that there is not enough technical staff for the project – you can easily extend the team again.

 - Dedicated development team IT outsourcing models help companies to hire skilled and established development teams in an extremely short time.
-Besides that, the recruitment cost, in this case, doesn’t exist while hiring new in-house staff can cost two actual developer’s wages of HR costs.
+Besides that, the recruitment cost, in this case, doesn’t exist, while hiring new in-house staff can cost two actual developers wages of HR costs.

-Main selection criteria will be the following:
+The main selection criteria will be the following: